run-ai/runai-model-streamer/docs/src/usage.md

 ###### SDK Authentication

+GCS SDK backend is provided through the Python package `runai-model-streamer-gcs`.

 To authentication to GCS, there are multiple configuration options:

 1. Service Account Credentials: If you set the `RUNAI_STREAMER_GCS_SA_KEY_FILE` environment variable, the